KyleCuthbertson/react-weather-app/README.md

 ## Overview

 This application will use the Open Weather API to find out the current weather for a user-specified location.
-The application has been built using React.js.
+The application has been built using React.js. <br/>
-Features:
+Features: <br/>
-  • Optimised for Mobile and Desktop
+  • Optimised for Mobile and Desktop<br/>
-  • Find a location of any UK city
+  • Find a location of any UK city<br/>
-  • Able to find a new location by toggling "Open New Location" button
+  • Able to find a new location by toggling "Open New Location" button<br/>
-  • Shows current day, temperature (and what it feels like), pressure, humidity, wind speed and timezone.
+  • Shows current day, temperature (and what it feels like), pressure, humidity, wind speed and timezone.<br/>
-  • Shows a 7 day forecast for the user-specified location
+  • Shows a 7 day forecast for the user-specified location<br/>

 ## Available Scripts